Macroeconomics and Current Economic Issues

 (see eligibility requirements)

-National economies are the result of a complex interplay of relationships, and many of those relationships may shift dramatically in the U.S. in the aftermath of the 2016 presidential election.
-What does that mean for you, and why should you care?
+National economies are the result of a complex interplay of relationships, and many of those relationships are shifting dramatically in the U.S. What does that mean for you, and why should you care?

-In this program, taught by faculty from Cornell's acclaimed Charles H. Dyson School of Applied Economics and Management, you'll learn basic principles of macroeconomics in order to develop a framework for understanding these forces, the U.S. economy, the complex variables that affect it, and the state of many current issues in our national economy.
+In this program, taught by Arnab Basu and Steven Kyle from Cornell's acclaimed Charles H. Dyson School of Applied Economics and Management, you'll learn basic principles of macroeconomics in order to develop a framework for understanding these forces, the U.S. economy, the complex variables that affect it, and the state of many current issues in our national economy.

 By the end of three weeks, you'll be able to: